 Research

 Google Scholar, Academia.edu, ResearchGate.
 His lab is located in a far remote corner on the second floor of the Sustainability, Energy, and Environment Laboratory (SEEL) on East Campus.
+Most recently, Prof. Toohey developed an ultra-lightweight (<1-kg) laser-absorption spectrometer for measurements of water vapor on high-altitude balloons.

 Teaching

 Prof. Toohey's first experience as a lecturer was teaching a mechanics laboratory for non-majors at Cal State Fullerton in 1980 while studying physics, chemistry, and mathematics.
 Since then he has taught two dozen different courses in fields ranging from fundamental physics and chemistry, remote sensing, and instrumentation lab, to global ecology, sustainability, and science policy.
 Many of these courses he developed and taught for the first time.
-A full list as of 2023 can be found here.
+A full list as of 2025 can be found here.
 Prof. Toohey has also taught on Semester at Sea and while serving as an Erskine Fellow at the University of Canterbury, New Zealand.
 He is currently completing a compilation of all of his lecture notes, slides, homeworks, and exams, of which there several thousand pages.
-In 2022 he edited a complete set of video lectures for the class he has taught most often, "Our Changing Environment", an introduction of Earth System Science, which dates back to courses he taught at Harvard and UC Irvine.
+In 2022 he edited a complete set of video lectures for the class he has taught most often, "Our Changing Environment", an introduction to Earth System Science, which dates back to courses he taught at Harvard and UC Irvine.

 Science Policy